VinnyD-Code/movie-app/README.md

 - The Movie Database (TMDb) API documentation: [TMDb API Documentation](https://developers.themoviedb.org/3/getting-started/introduction)

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ## Contributing

 Contributions are welcome!
 If you have any suggestions or improvements, please submit a pull request.

-## Contact

-If you have any questions or need further assistance, feel free to contact the project maintainer at [your-email@example.com](mailto:your-email@example.com).